zbo14/giturls/README.md

 # giturls

-A command-line tool that searches GitHub for URLs belonging to a domain
+A command-line tool that searches GitHub for URLs

 ## Install